Convex-Dev/design/papers/glossary.md

 ## CVM

 Acronym for Convex Virtual Machine.
-This is a general purpose computational environment that can be used to implement the state transitions triggered by transactions in the Convex Network.
+This is a general purpose computational environment that can be used to implement the State transitions triggered by Transactions in the Convex Network.

+The CVM is Turing complete, and is capable of executing arbitrary logic.
+It enforces constraints upon computation costs and memory usage to ensure that Users are unable to abuse shared resources (making Denial of Service attacks prohibitively expensive, for example).

 ## CVM Code